thvanarkel/ta-portfolio/content/projects/defining-design-practices-for-societal-challenges/index.md

 ---
-title: "Defining design for societal change"
+title: "Defining design practices for societal challenges"
-subtitle: "What do designers bring to the table when designing for complex societal challenges?"
+subtitle: "What do designers bring to the table when designing for complex societal issues?"
-date: "01 feb 2023"
+date: "31 jun 2023"
 weight: 1
 draft: false
 work-in-progress: true